The TANK MEMORIAL YPRES SALIENT and on site “Register Book” lists 243

 All three major memorials to the missing which include Tank Corps soldiers who have no known grave will then have received a dedicated TMYS annual ceremony commemoration.

-A TMYS delegation attendance inclusion within the Menin Gate Memorial to the Missing Last Post Ceremony and follow up social gather in the nearby Ypra Inn.
+A TMYS delegation will attend the Last Post Ceremony under the Menin Gate Memorial to the Missing, which will be followed by a social get-together in the nearby Ypra Inn.

 Sunday date and time to be confirmed: